JanssenProject/jans/docs/cedarling/cedarling-rust.md

 ## Including in the project

-The Cedarling library is not yet uploaded to [crates.io](jans-cedarling) so the only way to use them right now is by including it directly [from the source](#building-from-source) in your project.
+The Cedarling library is not yet uploaded to [crates.io](jans-cedarling), so the only way to use it right now is by including it directly from the source in your project.

 **1. Clone the Jans repository**